High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Achieving a permanent bond exceeding 200 Newtons on non-porous metals requires an aggressive initial tack of 5 Newtons to prevent slippage during application.

-Most off-the-shelf aerosols lose structural integrity at 50 degrees Celsius; this leads to delamination in industrial environments reaching 60 degrees Celsius.
+Most off-the-shelf aerosols lose structural integrity at 50 degrees Celsius; in industrial environments, this can lead to delamination at 60 degrees Celsius.

 Technical testing shows that metal’s smooth surface and fluctuating temperatures make it one of the most demanding substrates requiring 200 Newtons of force.